iainelder/aws-org-tree/README.md

 # aws-org-tree

-Uses AnyTree to render and export the complete organizational structure.
+Renders and exports the tree structure of an AWS organization.

 ## Basics